Healthcare in the UK

 Dentists offer routine and specialist care for teeth and gums.
 Most dental practices take a mixture of NHS and private patients.

 Even if you are registered as an NHS patient, you will still have to pay some charges for dental treatment unless you are exempt from charges.
-Contact your local dental practice to find out if you receive any exemptions.
+Contact your local dental practice to find out if you are eligible to receive any exemptions.

 Opticians carry out eye and sight examinations.
 Unless you are entitled to a free eye test (for example if you are under 18, have diabetes or glaucoma, or are claiming certain benefits), you will have to pay for these services.